Azure-Samples/MipSDK-File-Dotnet/README.md

 # MIP SDK .NET Core Sample

-This sample application will work on Ubuntu 18.04 or Windows.
+This sample application will work on Ubuntu 18.04/20.04 or Windows.
 It's important to install the correct NuGet package, depending on which platform you're using.

-## Ubuntu 18.04
+## Ubuntu 18.04 and 20.04

 ### Install .NET Core